MichelNivard/3-causal-sem-models/README.md

 If you want to feel competent and confident applying these models to empirical data, you should probably be familiar with the following techniques/concepts, but do not let that hold you back from browsing this repo, trying the interactive notebooks and learning new concepts.

-- structural equation modeling, or SEM (here is a [youtube](https://www.youtube.com/watch?v=fGdsiugwO0k&list=PLliBbGBc5nn3m8bXQ4CmOep3UmQ_5tVlC) course I can recommend.
+- structural equation modeling, or SEM (here is a [youtube](https://www.youtube.com/watch?v=fGdsiugwO0k&list=PLliBbGBc5nn3m8bXQ4CmOep3UmQ_5tVlC) course I can recommend).
 - Lavaan as its the SEM software on which most models in this repo are (loosly) based, here is an online [book chapter](https://bookdown.org/jdholster1/idsr/structural-equation-modeling.html) here a [list of tutorials and materials](https://lavaan.ugent.be/resources/teaching.html).
 - instrumental variable (IV) analysis, here is a GREAT [book chapter](https://theeffectbook.net/ch-InstrumentalVariables.html) here is a [tutorial](https://rpsychologist.com/adherence-analysis-IV-brms) that actually also does IV in SEM and in a Baysian regression.
 - shrinkage estimatators/penalties here is a [general intro](https://www.datasklr.com/extensions-of-ols-regression/regularization-and-shrinkage-ridge-lasso-and-elastic-net-regression), and here is a [tutorial](https://www.mdpi.com/2624-8611/3/4/38) of shrinkage as applied in SEM.